RealKinetic/locust_k8s/Blog_part_2.md

     - TARGET_HOST:
       - The same target host again

-Now that we know what the 3 files are we can tweak them for our use case and start the deployment process.
+Now that we've walked through the 3 configuration files, we can tweak them for our use case and start the deployment process.

 ### Deploy Controllers and Services

 For the next section we'll be interacting with Google Cloud Platform via their command line interface [gcloud](https://cloud.google.com/sdk/gcloud/).
-Ensure you have the tools installed or install them via the linked documentation if not.
+Ensure you have the tools installed or follow their [install](https://cloud.google.com/sdk/downloads) documentation if not.

-Also ensure your tools are authenticated against the Google Cloud Project that you wish to deploy our cluster into (you can verify by running `kubectl get pods`).
-This does NOT have to be the same cloud project that your run your services that will be hitting.
-However in the case of this guide we will assume the same cloud project.
-To login you can use `gcloud auth login`.
-Documentation [here](https://cloud.google.com/sdk/gcloud/reference/auth/login).
+Also, ensure your tools are authenticated against the Google Cloud Project that you wish to deploy the cluster into (you can verify the project by running `kubectl get pods`).
+This does *NOT* have to be the same cloud project running your service-under-test.
+For simplicity, this guide we will assume they are running in the same cloud project.
+To [login](https://cloud.google.com/sdk/gcloud/reference/auth/login) you can use `gcloud auth login`.

 #### Configure the Controller Hosts

 Before deploying the `locust-master` and `locust-worker` controllers, update each to point to the location of your deployed sample web application.
 Set the `TARGET_HOST` environment variable found in the `locust-master-controller` and `locust-worker-controller` spec entires to the web application URL.
 For this example it will be the same EXTERNAL-IP as we used above.
-Also ensure to add the port.
+Be sure to include the port.

     - name: TARGET_HOST
       key: TARGET_HOST